 With technical SEO under control, we turned to content marketing.
 For several months heading into 2025, we consistently published at least one high-quality article each week, targeting relevant keywords and user intent.

 The results?
 Impressions really started to climb.
 The consistent publishing rhythm fueled organic growth across a wide range of long-tail queries.
-Note, we noticed that Google indexing results took about 3 months to propagate, which is fairly standard.
+Note that Google indexing results took about 3 months to propagate, which is fairly standard.

 The impact: 400% increase in impressions.

-Lesson learned: Compared to technical SEO fixes, content creation is a better driver for growth.
-Additionally, sitting still won’t increase search visibility
+Lesson learned: Compared to technical SEO fixes, content creation is a stronger driver for growth.
+However, content creation cannot proceed if your website is full of technical SEO issues.

 Despite our earlier fixes, different indexing problems emerged:

-• The IP address was still indexed.
-We scanned all of their links and noticed a few deprecated links (links that are no longer in use).
+- The IP address was still indexed.
+We scanned all their links and found a few deprecated links (no longer in use) in their internal links.
 Then we updated all internal links and canonical references to remove any trace of them.

-• The staging site had accidentally been indexed.
+- The staging site was still being indexed.
 We corrected the meta directives to noindex, nofollow on staging pages.

 Once these were corrected, only a single, consistent domain appeared in search results, which is exactly how it should be!